Mortgage Loan Programs.

 We also offer these niche mortgage loan programs.

-Ark Home Loans can provide from 2% to the full 3.5% down payment required for any FHA loan for those who qualify.
+Ark Home Loans can provide the full down payment required.
 This is a one hundred percent forgivable grant and is used in conjunction with an FHA loan.

 You qualify if you meet ANY of the following requirements:

 - Be a First Time buyer or not have owned a home in the last three years